ambonvik/cimba/docs/background.rst

 resources for, and use one computing node to dole out the jobs and collect the statistics.

-This was lashed together at the process level using ``rsh`` and a Perl script to control the individual simulations on a cluster of workstations, and just to make a point, on at least one computer back at the Norwegian Defence Research Establishment for a trans-Atlantic distributed simulation model.
+This was lashed together at the operating system process level using ``rsh`` and a Perl script to control the individual simulations on a cluster of workstations, and just to make a point, on at least one computer back at the Norwegian Defence Research Establishment for a trans-Atlantic distributed simulation model.
 At the same time, the core discrete event simulation was rewritten in ANSI C with a binary heap event queue.
 It needed to be very efficient and have a very small memory footprint to run at low priority in the background on occupied workstations without anyone noticing a performance drop.
 This was pretty good for 1995, and can safely be considered Cimba version 2.0, but it was never released to the public.

 After that, not much happened to it, until I decided to dust it off and publish it as open source many years later.
 The world had evolved quite a bit in the meantime, so the code required another comprehensive re-write to exploit the computing power in modern CPU's, this time coded in C17.
 This is the present Cimba 3.0.

-The goals for Cimba 3.0 are similar to those for earlier versions:
+The goals for Cimba 3.0 are quite similar to those for earlier versions:

 * Speed and efficiency, where small size in memory translates to execution speed on modern CPUs with cached memory pipelines, and multithreading trials on CPU cores